With Help From German Firms, Christkindl Market Expands in Second Year - Global Atlanta

-Decked out in a jeweled crown and white gown, the Christkind kneels to lock eyes with her interlocutor.
+Decked out in a jeweled crown and golden gown, the Christkind kneels to lock eyes with her interlocutor.

-Ever attentive, she engages in a short conversation, then poses for an obligatory photo with a smile that’s somehow both practiced but sincere.
+Ever attentive, she engages in a short conversation, then poses for an obligatory photo with a smile that’s somehow practiced but sincere.

 They may not know who she is or what she stands for, but kids (and adult shoppers) of all ages seem drawn to the golden-haired Christmas angel from Nuremberg, Germany, as she glides around the Atlanta Christkindl Market at Atlantic Station.